DecisiveAI/mdai-docs/src/install/congrats.md

 ## That's all for now!

-We hope you've enjoyed using the MDAI Engine for visibility into your o11y costs and starting taking telemetry pipeline management back into your hands.
+We hope you've enjoyed using the MDAI Cluster for visibility into your o11y costs and starting taking telemetry pipeline management back into your hands.

+**📚 Learn more!**

+Are you interested in learning about [advanced configuration options](../advanced/advanced.md)?

 ## Do you have questions, concerns, feedback?